 Dermatitis – an inflammatory condition that affects the skin – is quite common for all breeds that have “wrinkled” skin.
 French Bulldogs tend to be somewhat more susceptible to it than many other breeds.
 One of the signs of dermatitis is red, irritated skin, especially around the mouth and nose, on the neck or belly, or between the dog’s toes.
-Basically, any area of the body that can have accumulation of moisture, sweat or food particles can be susceptible to dermatitis.
+Basically, any area of the body that can have an accumulation of moisture, sweat, or food particles can be susceptible to dermatitis.

 Irritated areas of the skin tend to itch or even hurt, which can cause discomfort to the dog.
 It can get even worse when the dog starts scratching the affected area.
 If you see the signs of dermatitis or your pup starts scratching excessively, take them to the vet.
-A good vet will be able to find the root cause of the dermatitis as well as prescribe medications that will calm down the irritated spots and bring your Frenchie some relief!
+A good vet will be able to find the root cause of dermatitis as well as prescribe medications that will calm down the irritated spots and bring your Frenchie some relief!

-French Bulldog health issues: difficult birth
+French Bulldog health issues: a difficult birth

 If you got your Frenchie puppy from a breeder, you most likely have a pet quality pup that’s already sterilized, or you are planning on sterilization in the future.
 A good breeder will usually ask the new owner not to have puppies from their new dog once they mature.
 This is because backyard breeding is an extremely harmful practice and no one should do it.
-It is also because breeds like French Bulldogs can have very difficult time giving birth to puppies.
+It is also because breeds like French Bulldogs can have a very difficult time giving birth to puppies.